 - Cookies remain soft & fresh for 7 days in an airtight container at room temperature.

-Make ahead tip: There are a few options here!
+- Make Ahead & Freezing Instructions: There are a few options here!
 First, you can prepare the cookie dough and chill it in the refrigerator for up to 3 days.
 Make sure that you let it come to room temperature before rolling and baking the cookies.
 You can also freeze the cookie dough balls.
 Roll the dough into balls then freeze the balls for up to 2-3 months.
 You can freeze the cookie dough balls with the cinnamon sugar coating or without, but I recommend freezing without the topping.
 When you are ready to bake, remove the balls from the freezer, let sit for 30 minutes, pre-heat the oven, then roll into topping.
 You can also freeze the baked cookies for up to 3 months.
 Thaw overnight in the refrigerator before serving.